Snare295/methodology-lab1/README.md

 - Non-interactive or File 2: write a path to .txt file, where layout is [a`<space>`b`<space>`c], for better understanding see exm.txt

+## How to run

+Just run lab1.exe from bin folder

 ## How to install

 1.1 Use official guideline: https://dart.dev/get-dart